solana-nft-programs/token-manager/README.md

   // Optional expiration when the token manager is automatically invalidated expiration?: number,

+  // Optional duration after which the token manager is automatically invalidated durationSeconds?: number,

+  // Optional extension parameters to extend duration extension?: {

+    // The amount rate needed for extension
+    extensionPaymentAmount: number,

+    // The duration added based on amount paid
+    extensionDurationSeconds: number,

+    // The mint to accept payment for extension
+    paymentMint: PublicKey,

+    // The max expiration limit on how long a rental can be extended maxExpiration?: number,
+  },

   // Optional number of usages before invalidation usages?: number,